aloworld/aloworld/README.md

 👋 Hi, I’m @aloworld

-Day-to-day, I code mostly in C# and SQL.
+Day-to-day, I code mostly in C#, Rust, Python and SQL.

 - 👀 I’m really interested in Rust, Swift, and Haskell.
 -    I'm also interested in machine learning and quantum computing.